Followup: Normal Mapping Without Precomputed Tangents

 Intermission 2: Blinns Perturbed Normals (History Channel)

-In this section I would like to show how the definition of \mathbf{T} and \mathbf{B} as covectors follows naturally from Blinns original bump mapping paper [1].
-Blinn considers a curved parametric surface, for instance, a Bezier-patch, on which he defines tangent vectors \mathbf{p}_u and \mathbf{p}_v as the derivatives of the position \mathbf{p} with respect to u and v.
+In this section I would like to show how the definition of \vec{T} and \vec{B} as covectors follows naturally from Blinn’s original bump mapping paper [1].
+Blinn considers a curved parametric surface, for instance, a Bezier-patch, on which he defines tangent vectors \vec{p}_u and \vec{p}_v as the derivatives of the position \vec{p} with respect to u and v.

 A Little Unlearning

-The mistake of many authors is to unwittingly take \mathbf{T} and \mathbf{B} for \mathbf{p}_u and \mathbf{p}_v, which only works as long as the vectors are orthogonal.
+The mistake of many authors is to unwittingly take \vec{T} and \vec{B} for \vec{p}_u and \vec{p}_v, which only works as long as the vectors are orthogonal.
 Let’s unlearn ‘tangent’, relearn ‘cotangent’, and repeat the historical development from this perspective: Peercy et al. [2] precomputes the values f_u and f_v (the change of bump height per change of texture coordinate) and stores them in a texture.
-They call it ‘normal map’, but is a really something like a ‘slope map’.
-(EDIT: Such maps have also become somewhat popular recently as derivative maps, but the general idea has been there for some time).
+They call it ’normal map’, but is a really something like a ’slope map’, and they have been reinvented recently under the name of derivative maps.
 Such a slope map cannot represent horizontal normals, as this would need an infinite slope to do so.
 It also needs some ‘bump scale factor’ stored somewhere as meta data.
-Kilgard [3] introduces the modern concept of a normal map as an encoded rotation operator, which does away with the approximation altogether, and instead gives the perturbed normal directly as
+Kilgard [3] introduces the modern concept of a normal map as an encoded rotation operator, which does away with the approximation altogether, and instead goes to define the perturbed normal directly as

 where the coefficients a, b and c are read from a texture.
 Most people would think that a normal map stores normals, but this is only superficially true.
-This idea of Kilgard was, since the unperturbed normal has coordinates (0,0,1), it is sufficient to store the last column of the rotation matrix that would rotate the unperturbed normal to its perturbed position.
-So yes, a normal map stores basis vectors that correspond to perturbed normals.
+The idea of Kilgard was, since the unperturbed normal has coordinates (0,0,1), it is sufficient to store the last column of the rotation matrix that would rotate the unperturbed normal to its perturbed position.
+So yes, a normal map stores basis vectors that correspond to perturbed normals, but it really is an encoded rotation operator.
 The difficulty starts to show up when normal maps are blended, since this is then an interpolation of rotation operators, with all the complexity that goes with it (for an excellent review, see the article about Reoriented Normal Mapping [5] here).

 Solution of the Cotangent Frame